mz0/frontend-wip/SemHTML.md

 Use the following tags to organize your HTML document into structured sections.

 * `<header>` The header of a content section or the web page.
-  The web page header often contains the website branding or logo.
+Often contains the website branding or logo.
 * `<nav>` The navigation links of a section or the web page.
 * `<footer>` The footer of a content section or the web page.
-On a web page, it often contains secondary links, the copyright notice, privacy policy and cookie policy links.
+Often contains secondary links, the copyright notice, privacy policy and cookie policy links.
 * `<main>` Specifies the main content of a section or the web page.
-* `<aside>` A secondary set of content that is not required to understand the main content.
+* `<aside>` A sidebar or a call-out whose content is only indirectly related to the document's main content.
 * `<article>` An independent, self-contained block of content such as a blog post or product.
 * `<section>` A standalone section of the document that is often used within the body and article elements.
 * `<details>` A collapsed section of content that can be expanded if the user wishes to view it.